renpy/renpy/newdoc/source/screens.rst

 ----

 This positions displayables in the corners or center of a grid.
-It takes a single parameter, a list of places to place its children.
+It takes a single parameter, string containing a space-separated list of places to place its children.
 Each component of this list should be one of:

     'c', 't', 'b', 'l', 'r', 'tl', 'tr', 'bl', 'br'